simonklee/opentui-tex/README.md

 The demo is a borderless markdown-style editor and preview with inline `$...$` and display `$$...$$` formulas.
 It starts with `UnicodeTexBackend`.
 Press `Ctrl+U` to switch to native image formulas.
 The native backend loads only on first use.
 Press `?` for all shortcuts.

 The preview is a native `ScrollBoxRenderable`, so scrolling uses OpenTUI's normal viewport and culling path.
 The demo bounds its own state: source content of 64 KiB, 128 formulas per content revision, one editor debounce timer, and one optional demo-stream timer.

-OpenTUI's markdown custom-node hook operates at block-token level and does not expose an inline-math token.
+OpenTUI's markdown custom-node hook operates at the block-token level and does not expose an inline-math token.
 The demo therefore uses a small bounded markdown/math adapter (`src/document.ts`) for paragraphs.
 In an application with its own markdown AST, map text nodes to `TextRenderable` and math nodes